 Donations over $2 are tax deductible

 Permaculture Australia is registered as a charity with the Australian Charities and Not-for-profits Commission ABN 13 196 056 495, operating as Permaculture International Public Fund (Permafund).
 Since 2012 we have supported dozens of successful projects in Africa, Australia, Asia and the Pacific.
-We are entirely volunteer run, meaning every dollar donated goes towards supporting fantastic permaculture projects across the world.
+We are volunteer run and funded entirely by donations, read more about the different ways to donate here.
 Donations over $2 are tax deductible.

 What is Permafund?

 Permafund provides seed grants of up to $2000 to support permaculture projects in Australia and overseas.
 Once per year we accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.

 A volunteer run committee comprised of experienced permaculture practitioners and international aid experts assess and allocate the grant amounts.
 Permafund has a Child Protection policy and evaluation requirements that all grant recipients must comply with.

 Permafund has been providing small grants to community groups since 2008.
 In 2018, grants were provided to: